smu-ai/gpt4-docs-chatbot/README.md

 ```

 - Please note HNSWLib vectorstore can't be used as it is not possible to read or write files from the file system in Netlify Edge Functions.
+- [Chat with Mastercard Priceless](https://external.ink/?to=ask-priceless.netlify.app) is deployed using this method.
-- If you can read Chinese, you can take a look at [和佛陀聊天](https://external.ink/?to=ask-buddha.netlify.app) which is deployed using this method.
+- If you can read Chinese, you can take a look at [和佛陀聊天](https://external.ink/?to=ask-buddha.netlify.app) which is also deployed using this method.

 ## Blog Post